-Paris-Brest is an indulgent French dessert made of choux pastry and traditional hazelnut filling to impress your guests.
+Paris-Brest is an indulgent iconic French dessert made of choux pastry and hazelnut praline cream or creme praliné.
 Its round shape has its own history and is so gorgeous that it makes the dessert really unique.
 Take a bite of this signature French treat!

-Yes, you are right reading the name of the dessert Paris-Brest and not Paris-Breast.
-It has nothing to do with a woman’s anatomy.
-The name of the pastry comes from a bicycle race.
+Yes, you are right about reading the name of the dessert Paris-Brest and not Paris-Breast.
+It has nothing to do with a woman's anatomy.
+The name of the Paris Brest pastry comes from a bicycle race.

 Jump to: